itop-itsm-ru/action-shell-exec/README.md

 # action-shell-exec

 ## Action shell script execution for Combodo iTop
+Can be used in linux.

 1. Install like any other extension.
    - Copy the action-shell-exec to itop/extensions folder and go to http://localhost/setup/.
    - Select "Upgrade an existing iTop instance" and follow the wizard.

 2. Create a new action and link it with triggers.
 See example below how to pass parameters to the script.
+   **Using user data in a Shell script potentially not secure!**

   ![action-shell-script-1.png](images/action-shell-script-1.png)